-Raul is licensed to offer health insurance in 11 states, and has spent the past 3 years helping people enroll insurance through the ACA.
+Raul was licensed to offer health insurance in 11 states, and has spent years helping people enroll in insurance through the ACA.

 Of course, the ACA and Obamacare are the same thing, but many Americans don't know it.
 In December of 2015, only 37% of Americans polled by Gallup approved of the Affordable Care Act, also known as "Obamacare."
 In April of 2017, this same poll showed 55% of Americans approved of the bill.
 The plan hasn't changed, so why the difference in opinion?

 Of course, the segment was edited for entertainment, but having spent the past two years helping people from all corners of the country enroll in insurance through the Affordable Care Act, the results are not exaggerated.
 There is a great many people who are simply not informed on the issue.
 I couldn't count the times a client would aggressively tell me they did not want Obamacare, but were more than willing to enroll when I told them we would be enrolling them through the Affordable Care Act instead.

 Approval ratings went up because people began to understand more about their healthcare system.
 Obamacare/ACA was one of the hottest topics of the election, which dragged on for more than a year, and the recent possibility that the system could be repealed and maybe replaced has forced many Americans to take a closer look at what they stand to lose or gain without the ACA .

 So, to understand our place in health-care history, we may need to look at how we got here.